digamesystems/esp32_capacitive_touch_test/README.md

 Playing with the capacitive touch inputs on the ESP32.
 -- Based on the Espressif ESP32 TouchRead example code.

-Adding in de-glitching and smoothing of the reported values and dynamic baseling tracking.
+Adding in de-glitching and digital filtering of the reported values and dynamic baseling tracking.

-Touch0 is T0 which mapped to GPIO 4.
+In this example I use Touch0 ('T0' in the code) which mapped to GPIO 4.

+Keywords: ESP32, touchRead, capacitive touch sensor, de-glitch

 ## Background